JohnAugustineMcCain/Trivalent/README.md

 **I hope it brings PEACE to the world despite all the uncertainty.**

-Let me be the fist to say, with near-absolute certainty, "It is what it isn't".
+Let me be the first to say, with near-absolute certainty, "It is what it isn't".
+An intentionally unprovable proof.

 ---